cttttt/js-control-flow-trials/README.md

 })
 ```

-`await` is a special keyword that asks Javascript takes a `Promise` and asks the Javascript runtime to pause execution until the `Promise` is resolved.
+`await` is a special keyword that takes a `Promise` and asks the Javascript runtime to (more or less) take this function off of the stack until after the `Promise` is resolved.
 When execution resumes, the `await` statement will evaluate to the _future value_ represented by the `Promise`.

 ```javascript
 var Promise = require('bluebird'),